 As a sucker for a good culinary mashup, I knew I had to try it.

-Of course, I’ve changed things up in my own version, but Kenji totally nailed the flavor combination on the head.
+Of course, I’ve changed things up in my own version, but the flavor inspiration in Kenji’s version is so spot on.
 Spicy jalapenos, creamy peanut butter, and thick and hearty sweet potatoes… paired with coconut milk?

 Spicy peppers.
 Thick and hearty sweet potatoes, simmered until they practically fall apart.
 Rich and nutty peanut butter (and a sprinkle of peanuts for crunch).
 Sweet coconut milk.
 Earthy kale.
 A squeeze of bright lime juice.
 Delicious.

-This doubled perfectly for our soup group, and held up really well simmering on the stove for an extra 2 hours waiting for people to come pick up their share.
+This doubled perfectly for our soup group and held up well simmering on the stove for an extra 2 hours waiting for people to come pick up their share.